Lesson by

 Solution: “We are going to create a social network where professionals can connect, chat and share ideas”.

 3. Your Target Market: To whom are you are going to offer your product or service?
 What is their profile?
 What is their economic and cultural status?
-In which areas do they live and how you are going to reach them?
+In which areas do they live and how you are going to them?
 It’s very different to create a solution for a Millennial than for a Generation X person.
-Their problems are different and it’s important to identify who is your core target.
+Their problems are different and it’s important to identify who is your target.
 For example:

-“The new Social Media Tik Tok is targeting from 14 to 25-year-old young students who can spread their values.”
+“The new Social Media Tik Tok is targeting from 14 to 25-year-old young students who can their values.”

-4. Milestones and Steps: What are the clear steps and milestones for you to achieve and that is the deadline in order to put your idea in practise?
+4. and Steps: What are the clear steps and for you to achieve and that is the deadline in order to put your idea in practise?
 What team you are going to use in order to make that happen?

-“We are going to be launching an MVP (Minimum viable product) of our new service in 6 months, which will be a Beta version of our final version.
+“We are going to be launching an MVP (Minimum viable product) of our new service in 6 months, which will be a of our final version.
 Then, we will need 4 more months to acquire our first clients and validate our hypothesis.
-From here we will prepare our final market deploy with strong communication.”
+From here we will prepare our final market with strong communication.”

 How to write a business plan